Frequently Asked Questions About Virtual Public Tours

 When does the Virtual Public Tour take place?

-Virtual Public Tours occur a few times a month rotating between Fridays at 11:00am and Tuesdays at 3:00pm.
+Virtual Public Tours occur once every quarter rotating between Fridays at 11:00am and Tuesdays at 3:00pm.
 Check the Eventbrite page for the most current dates.

 How long is the Virtual Public Tour?